A Regular of Finchley Dog Walker Haunt is Coldfall Wood, London N10

-One of the reasons I started this business as a London dog walker was because along side a passion for dogs, I’m also a great lover of the outdoors.
-Recently I took advantage of a nice sunny Autumn day and decided to go on one of my favourite walks to date: Coldfall Woods.
+I started this business as a London dog walker because I’m also a great outdoor lover alongside a passion for dogs.
+Recently I took advantage of a lovely sunny Autumn day and decided to go on one of my favourites walks to date: Coldfall Woods.

-As a child I was often in these woods; running, exploring, finding adventures – as my childhood home was close by, in Muswell Hill.
-When I have the opportunity, and it’s feasible to, Coldfall Woods is often visited by me when I have a four-legged friend in tow..
-As you know here at Finchley Dog Walker we do local woods so as to avoid stressful car journeys.
-I. It is for this reason that I’d only like to take my local clients here.
-However, for those who do live a bit of a distance I do urge you to try this place with your own dog, when you’re not restricted for time and can have hours of fun to make up for the car journey!
+As a child, I was often in these woods, running, exploring, finding adventures – as my childhood home was close by, in Muswell Hill.
+When I have the opportunity, and it’s feasible, I often visit Coldfall Woods when I have a four-legged friend in tow.
+Here at Finchley Dog Walker, we do local woods to avoid stressful car journeys.
+For this reason, I’d only like to take my local clients here.
+However, for those who live a bit of a distance, I urge you to try this place with your dog when you’re not restricted for time and can have hours of fun to make up for the car journey!

-Coldfall Woods are 14 hectares and mainly containing oaks and hornbeams.
-It’s undergone many changes and slightly evolved over the years to be quite different to when I was a child.
-Although the natural beauty is still everywhere you look, nature was cruel to this are a huge flood tarnished the majority of one of the, once beautiful, fields.
+Coldfall Woods are 14 hectares and mainly contain oaks and hornbeams.
+It’s undergone many changes and slightly evolved over the years to be quite different from when I was a child.
+Although natural beauty is still everywhere you look, nature was cruel to this.
+A huge flood tarnished the majority of one of them once beautiful fields.
 However, this has been turned into somewhat of a feature now and has a modern wooden bridge across where the excessive damage was, holding a sign that says: ‘Mini Everglades’.

-I usually do a couple of laps of the woods, taking in the fresh air and wonderful sights of the British wildlife such as squirrels and birds, before I go onto Muswell Hill Fields which attaches to the wood and the cemetery.
-This is a wide open feels, great for relaxation for me and excellent for the dogs to run freely.
-There’s also a play area by one end, which means that if you do bring your pooch along, there’s something for the kids too!
+I usually do a couple of laps of the woods, taking in the fresh air and wonderful sights of the British wildlife, such as squirrels and birds, before I go onto Muswell Hill Fields, which attaches to the wood and the cemetery.
+This is a wide-open field great for relaxation for me and excellent for the dogs to run freely.
+There’s also a play area by one end, which means that if you bring your pooch along, there’s something for the kids too!